Mental block

-A mental block is an uncontrollable suppression or repression of painful or unwanted thoughts/memories.
+A mental block is an uncontrollable suppression or repression of painful or unwanted memories and thoughts.
 It can also be an inability to continue or complete a train of thought, as in the case of writer's block.
 In the case of writer's block, many find it helpful to take a break and revisit their topic.
 Another tactic that is used when people with mental blocks are learning new information is repetition.
 A similar phenomenon occurs when one cannot solve a problem in mathematics which one would normally consider as simple.
 Mental blocks can be caused by physical disabilities or simply a lack of focus.
 Mental blocks are also often used to describe a temporary inability to recall a name or other information.
 A sudden cessation of speech or a thought process without an immediate observable cause sometimes can be considered a consequence of repression.